top of page

 Common blue violet, Viola sororia

-Common blue violet is a low-growing native perennial groundcover with glossy, heart-shaped leaves and attractive blue-violet flowers featuring conspicuous white throats.
-Blooms in mid-spring and sometimes intermittently into late summer.
+Common blue violet is a low-growing native perennial groundcover with glossy, heart-shaped leaves and attractive blue-violet flowers with conspicuous white throats.
+It blooms in mid-spring and sometimes intermittently into late summer.
 The plant grows 0.15-0.25 m tall, forming spreading clumps.

 Ecology:

-Valuable early-season nectar source for native bees including mason bees, sweat bees, and the violet specialist mining bee (Andrena violae) which only visits violets.
-Attracts bumblebees, small carpenter bees, and butterflies.
+Valuable early-season nectar source for native bees, including mason bees, sweat bees, and the violet specialist mining bee (Andrena violae), which only visits violets.
+Attracts bumble bees, small carpenter bees, and butterflies.
 Preferred host plant for fritillary butterflies.
 Seeds attract birds and ants.
-Produces two types of flowers - showy ones for insect pollination and self-fertilizing closed flowers that ensure seed production.
+Produces two types of flowers - showy ones for insect pollination and self-fertilizing, closed flowers to ensure seed production even in unfavourable times.

 Growing conditions:

-Prefers part shade to full shade.
-Thrives in moist, rich, humusy soils.
-Tolerates wet soil, clay soil, various pH levels, and black walnut.
+Common violet prefers partial to full shade.
+It thrives in moist, rich, humusy soils and tolerates wet soil, clay soil, various pH levels, and black walnut.
 Freely self-seeds and spreads well, forming colonies.
-Useful for erosion control.
+Great for erosion control and as a ground cover.
 Low maintenance.
 Deer tolerant.

 C$6.50Price